Call now in confidence immediate help & advice 24/7

 A residential stay at a drug and alcohol rehab in Cumbria isn’t for everyone.

-There are certain levels of addiction, though, where it’s not only beneficial, it’s essential for your health and safety.
+There are certain levels of addiction, though, where it’s not only beneficial to attend inpatient rehab, it’s essential for your health and safety.

 You will likely be eligible for rehab in Cumbria if you experience any of the following: